AsherBond/cato/INSTALL.md

 Cato CE will run on many different Linux distros and versions, but the most tested is Ubuntu 10.04 - 12.04.
 See the Install portion below for the distros and versions supported by the automated install.

+### Hardware Requirements

+Cato can run on minimal hardware for demo and development purposes.
+Hardware should be scaled depending on the workload and level of activity required.

+Minimum requirements are:

+- 500M RAM
+- 1G Disk Space
+- 2 CPU cores
+- Python 2.6 or 2.7

 ## Install

 These installation instructions cover installing Cato on a single linux